-BE IT FURTHER RESOLVED, the Kansas Livestock Association supports legislation that (1) prohibits the Division of Water Resources from re-classifying any dam to a higher hazard class due to downstream development; (2) rolls the hazard classification of any dam that has been re-classified due to downstream development back to its original hazard classification at the time of its construction or the dam's last voluntary structural modification; (3) abolishes the dam inspection requirements for any dam that would only endanger the lives and property of the dam owner, operator, or their immediate family if the dam were to fail; (4) abolishes the dam repair requirement for any dam that would only endanger the lives and property of the Division of Water Resources; (6) requires the Division of Water Resources to notify dam owners when it intends to enter or inspect a property; and (7) directs the Division of Water Resources to create breach wave inundation maps clearly defining potential flood zones so that public and private interests are aware of the risks posed by building in or occupying areas below dams.
+BE IT FURTHER RESOLVED, the Kansas Livestock Association supports legislation that (1) prohibits the Division of Water Resources from re-classifying any dam to a higher hazard class due to downstream development; (2) rolls the hazard classification of any dam that has been re-classified due to downstream development back to its original hazard classification at the time of its construction or the dam's last voluntary structural modification; (3) abolishes the dam inspection requirements for any dam that would only endanger the lives and property of the dam owner, operator, or their immediate family if the dam were to fail; (4) abolishes the dam repair requirement for any dam that would only endanger the lives and property of the dam owner, operator, or their immediate family if the dam were to fail; (5) creates additional accountability and oversight of the Division of Water Resources; (6) requires the Division of Water Resources to notify dam owners when it intends to enter or inspect a property; and (7) directs the Division of Water Resources to create breach wave inundation maps clearly defining potential flood zones so that public and private interests are aware of the risks posed by building in or occupying areas below dams.

-43. ENVIRONMENTAL REGULATION (2021) Renews Automatically
+44. ENVIRONMENTAL REGULATION (2021) Expiring